What are gender impact assessments?

 - other policies that might be relevant for the gender impact assessment process such as your Community Engagement Policy or a dedicated strategy to support gender equality in your Council Plan?

-- whether your Council has endorsed and taken any relevant actions in support of the Victorian Local Government Women’s ?
+- whether your Council has endorsed and taken any relevant actions in support of the Victorian Local Government Women’s Charter?

 What does the Gender Equality Act say about gender impact assessments?